 The Damian McMahon Trauma Paper Prize was established in 2014 to commemorate his life, and to reward excellence in trauma research.
 The $3,000 prize money is awarded annually for the best trauma paper presented by a trainee at the RACS Annual Scientific Congress.
 The prize is to support the trainee who is obliged to present at the paper competition at the American College of Surgeons Committees on Trauma, Region XVI scientific meeting.

-The recipient of the 2017 Damian McMahon Trauma Paper Prize is Dr Adam Philipoff.
+The recipient of the 2017 Damian McMahon Trauma Paper Prize was Dr Adam Philipoff.
 Dr Philipoff’s paper Cardiac contusions: A comparison of nuclear medicine imagining and transthoracic echocardiography in blunt trauma, was presented at the 2017 ASC in Adelaide.
-Dr Philipoff will now go on to present his work at the American College of Surgeons ATLS Region XVI meeting in Manilla, Philippines, on the 7th December 2017.
+Dr Philipoff went on to present his work at the American College of Surgeons ATLS Region XVI meeting in Manilla, Philippines, on the 7th December 2017.

 Region XVI represents the Asia and Pacific regions.
 The winner of the best paper presentation at this annual meeting is invited to present as part of the resident’s paper competition at the American College of Surgeons Committees on Trauma scientific meeting, held in March.